echobom/UERANSIM-wiki/Usage.md

 imsi-001010000000003
 ```

-After executing running `nr-cli <node-name>` command, an interactive shell will be open if given node is present and running in the environment.
+After running `nr-cli <node-name>` command, an interactive shell will be open if given node is present and running in the environment.
 You can now execute further commands for this node.

 To see available commands, use `commands`.